 Raised in Cornwall, Frank trained at Birmingham Conservatoire, graduating with several composition awards and prizes.
 As a student Frank had begun collaborating with theatre practitioners, and in the few years that followed he produced scores for many plays.
 During this time in Birmingham, Frank also secured a lecturing post at Coventry University, teaching composition, performance, analysis and 20th Century music.

-Eventually leaving the lecturing post to work as a freelance performer and composer, Frank's skills as a guitar and oud (Arabic lute) player have been much in demand, and his passion for music of all cultures has led him to work in a multitude of genres, from folk, jazz, gypsy swing, Balkan punk, African funk, Indian fusion, Cuban salsa, hip-hop, free improvisation, pop, art or mediaeval choirs, Frank has toured internationally with many ensembles and continues to draw on these multifarious influences in his compositions.
+Eventually leaving the lecturing post to work as a freelance performer and composer, Frank's skills as a guitar and oud (Arabic lute) player and his passion for music of all cultures led him to work in a multitude of genres.
+Equally at home in folk, jazz, gypsy swing, Balkan punk, African funk, Indian fusion, Cuban salsa, hip-hop, free improvisation, pop, art or mediaeval choirs, Frank has toured internationally with many ensembles and continues to draw on these multifarious influences in his compositions.